Saint Louis UniversityMenuSearch

 A Regional Resource for People with CTCL

-SLUCare cutaneous lymphoma specialists deliver expertise, technology and diagnostic tools in treating children and adults with this rare type of cancer.
+The SLUCare Physician Group cutaneous lymphoma specialists deliver expertise, technology and diagnostic tools in treating children and adults with this rare type of cancer.
 Physicians from different specialties work together through a single clinic, delivering efficient care for patients, easing travel time and streamlining the number of appointments needed.

 • Light therapy (UVB phototherapy, PUVA phototherapy, narrowband UVB phototherapy)